Bad breath in a child - when can changing the baby’s diet help? Bad breath in a child Sweetish bad breath in a child Komarovsky

 • Bad teeth with signs of caries or periodontal disease;

-So, in almost 100% of cases, when a child has a bad breath (up to 13-14 years old), this has nothing to do with any serious illness.
-Moreover, this phenomenon has nothing to do with any other area of the child's body, except for the oral and nasal cavity.
-Parents, do not be alarmed: no matter how harshly and badly a child suddenly smelled from his mouth, everything is still fine with the gastrointestinal system.
-The reason for "amber" should be sought exclusively in the mouth, or in extreme cases - in the nose.
+So, in almost 100% of cases when a child has bad breath (up to 13-14 years old), this is not related to any serious illness.
+Moreover, this phenomenon is in no way connected with any other area child's body except for the oral and nasal cavities.
+Parents, do not be alarmed: no matter how sharp and bad the child’s breath suddenly smells, everything is still fine with the gastrointestinal tract system.
+The cause of “amber” should be sought exclusively in the mouth, or, in extreme cases, in the nose.

 How to eliminate bad breath from a child